JayMoses01/Text-Editor-Web-App/README.md

 This text editor was also designed as a Progressive Web Application (PWA) so that the user could install it and save the application to their desktop.

+## Link to Deployed Application

+Link to deployed application on Heroku: https://text-editor-web-app.herokuapp.com/

 ## Screenshots of Application

 ![image](./assets/images/text-editor-01.png)